cerisara/mousetodon/README.md

 ### v0.9

-- rewrote the connection with Mastodon API: replace HttpUrlConnection with Javascript, which solves a Android/Mastodon SSL handshake incompatibility for all native apps (Tusky and Twidere have the bug).
+- Rewrote the connection with Mastodon API: replace HttpUrlConnection with Javascript, which solves a Android/Mastodon SSL handshake incompatibility for all native apps (Tusky and Twidere have the bug).
+- Show list of toots per user
+- Better date formatting
+- Smoother icon loading in the background, with caching
+- Support added for following user

 -------------